prashiljatakiya/Emotion-based-Music-recommendation-system/README.md

-The sustem mainly consists of 2 parts: a)Real time facial emotion detection & prediction using CNN
+The system mainly consists of 2 parts: a)Real time facial emotion detection & prediction using CNN
 b) Recommendation of songs from the knowledge graphs